Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: A generator of K3 for a particular field

-We recall that it was first conjectured in \cite{BrG}, and then verified in \cite{BeGa}, that this field is the imaginary quadratic field of largest square-free discriminant for which $|K_2(\O)|$ is divisible by a prime larger than $3$.
-More precisely, this order was first conjectured and later determined to be equal to $22$.
+This observation motivates us to discuss the field $ k := \k -303 $, for which~$\O = \Z[\w]$ with~$\w = (1 + \sqrt{-303})/2$.
+We recall that $ k $ was conjectured in \cite{BrG}, and verified in~\cite{BeGa}, to be the imaginary quadratic field of largest discriminant for which $|K_2(\O)|$ is divisible by a prime larger than $3$.
+More precisely, this order was first conjectured and later determined to equal~22.

 We apply the technique described in \S\ref{tessellations}.
 The quotient $\PGL_2(\O)\backslash \Hy$ has volume

 The tessellation of $\Hy$ consists of $132$ distinct $\PGL_2(\O)$-orbits of $3$-dimensional polytopes: \begin{itemize} \item $87$ tetrahedra \item $29$ square pyramids \item $13$ triangular prisms \item $1$ octahedron \item $2$ hexagonal caps---a polytope with a hexagonal base, $4$ triangular faces, and $3$ quadrilateral faces as shown in Figure~\ref{fig:hexcap}.